 Other pool thermometers are wireless.
 You can place one component in the pool to gauge its temperature, transmitting the data to another gadget that shows the pool’s temperature.
 Those who don’t want to bend down to get their pool thermometer will find the wireless types convenient.

 Some pool thermometers require no energy at all, such as analog thermometers.
 Others use the sun to power their screens.
 Others use batteries to depict the time.
-Each has its own set of pros and cons, so it should depend on your preference which thermometer you get.
+Each has its own pros and cons, so it should depend on your preference for which thermometer you get.

 How to Control Pool Temperature

 The best way to control pool temperature is through a pool heater.
 These pumps have built-in thermostats to gauge the pool’s temperature.
 Then it regulates the pool temperature to your desired temperature, like your air conditioning unit.

 The pool pump works until your desired temperature is reached.
 It will then turn off and only turn back on when the water temperature strays by more than two degrees.